 Safeguarding remains a key action item in the implementation of Prevent Duty policy.
 Safeguarding against radicalisation and extremism thus remains essential and, therefore, requires a clear policy and procedures.
 The College already has identified clear measures to tackle the issues of radicalisation and extremism.
 This document outlines the College policy and procedures on safeguarding.
+The policy document has been updated to include provision for major unexpected events on the request of the Board of Management, in line with the revised statutory guidance on Prevent Duty of 1 April 2021.

-The College policy on safeguarding intends to comply with the requirements of the Prevent duty framework of the HEFCE.
+The College policy on safeguarding intends to comply with the requirements of the Prevent duty framework of the Office for Students (OfS).
 The College is committed to implementing any actions deemed necessary to identify, monitor and report those individuals from the College community - among students and staff - who could be drawn into or misled in the path of radicalisation and extremism as a victim as well as someone who could deliberately engage in the process of radicalising a potential victim.